 You thought resilience measurement was hard?
 Add systems into the mix!
-This session will highlight the experience of several projects who have tried to generate, analyze, and react to evidence on how risk is experienced and managed at the market system level, using new tools and existing data/methods, analyzed through emerging lenses on MSR and its determinants.
-This includes an enterprise survey-based Market Systems Diagnostic piloted in Honduras, network analysis, and a consensus-based MSR Index in Bangladesh.
-Participants will learn about each tool, the users' experience (benefits, challenges, insights), and refine it through peer problem-solving and a design-your-own activity.
+This session highlighted the experience of several projects who have tried to generate, analyze, and react to evidence on how risk is experienced and managed at the market system level, using new tools and existing data/methods, analyzed through emerging lenses on MSR and its determinants.
+This included an enterprise survey-based Market Systems Diagnostic piloted in Honduras, network analysis, and a consensus-based MSR Index in Bangladesh.
+Participants learned about each tool, the users' experience (benefits, challenges, insights), and refined it through peer problem-solving and a design-your-own activity.

 How Data Can Help Design Climate Resilient Programs